activescott/gpu-agent/README.md

 - [+] feat: add "Top 5 GPUs for \<Spec\>" on home page
 - [+] feat: cards show country being sold from
 - [+] feat: add feedback alert on top of pages that requests feedback
+- [+] feat: remove all "for parts not working" listings

 - [ ] feat: choose listings by **use case**.
 Buyers want to buy a card for a use case.
 Then it sorts/ranks by appropriate metric and showcases appropriate metric